stanford-rc/ibswinfo/README.md

 ### Targeted outputs

-Only specific values can be displayed by chossing the appropriate output type: `inventory`, `status` or `vitals` , to quickly get serial numbers, or feed vitals metrics to a monitoring system.
+Only specific values can be displayed by chossing the appropriate output type:
+`inventory`, `status` or `vitals`.
+This is particularly useful to quickly get serial numbers, or feed hardware metrics to a monitoring system.

-For instance, to only get a switch's vitals, including QSFP temperatures:
+For instance, to only get hardware vitals, including QSFP temperatures:

 ```
 # ./ibswinfo -d /dev/mst/device -o vitals -T